 A healthcare professional will place the Nexplanon implant at a doctor’s office or a clinic.
 They’ll insert Nexplanon under your skin on the inner side of your nondominant arm.
 For example, if you’re right-handed, the implant will go into your left arm.
 They’ll numb the area first to help prevent pain.

 Before inserting Nexplanon, your doctor will order a pregnancy test for you.
-You should not get Nexplanon if you’re pregnant.
+You should not have Nexplanon inserted if you’re pregnant.

 The ideal time for having Nexplanon inserted depends on the kind of birth control you’re switching from, as described below.